elijah9/nfltools/README.md

   - This could be used to make it a generic roster editor for any football game like Madden, 2k5, Front Office Football (RIP to the latter two series)

 ### Table structure
-- PlayerTeamAssignment to store player, team, start year, end
+- RetiredNumbers to store team ID, jersey number, year retired
 - PlayerRating to store player ID, attribute ID, attribute value
 - RatingAttribute to store attribute ID, attribute name short, attribute name long